-- I. All awards equal to or exceeding the threshold requiring bids that relate to an Invitation to Bid, Request for Proposal, Invitation to Negotiate, or Request for Qualifications must be awarded by the School Board. - J. Items for which a District bid has been awarded shall be purchased from the vendor to whom the bid has been awarded except in the situations and under the conditions as provided in procedures and manuals approved and authorized by the Superintendent.
+- H. The Board shall have the authority to reject any or all bids or proposals and request new ones.
+In the acceptance of bids or proposals, the Board shall act in compliance with State Board of Education rules. - I. All awards equal to or exceeding the threshold requiring competitive solicitations that relate to an Invitation to Bid, Request for Proposal, Invitation to Negotiate, or Request for Qualifications must be awarded by the School Board. - J. Items for which a District bid or contract has been awarded shall be purchased from the vendor to whom the bid has been awarded except in the situations and under the conditions as provided in procedures and manuals approved and authorized by the Superintendent. - K. Sealed bids, proposals or replies in response to a competitive solicitation shall be exempt from public inspection or copying as provided in Section 119.071, F.S.
+When documents are no longer exempt and may be copied, the fee for photocopying shall be in accordance with School Board Policy 3.51, Copying of Public Records.
+Original bids and quotations and the transmittal envelopes shall not be removed from the purchasing office. - IV.
+Electronic Competitive Solicitations - A. Electronic competitive solicitations may be utilized when the School Board determines it to be in the best interest of the District.
+All requirements for advance notification of the competitive solicitation specifications and date and time of the opening of the responses shall be met.
+All awards shall be made pursuant to the procurement policies of the School Board. - B. Multiple awards may be made provided that the solicitation documents clearly state this option. - C. Documentation of the competitive solicitation process shall be maintained for audit purposes.

-IV.
-Electronic Bidding

-- A. Electronic bidding may be utilized when the School Board determines it to be in the best interest of the District.
-All requirements for advance notification of bid specifications and date and time of bidding shall be met.
-All awards shall be made pursuant to the procurement policies of the School Board. - B. Multiple awards may be made provided that the solicitation documents clearly state this option. - C. Documentation of the bid process shall be maintained for audit purposes.

-V. Resolution of Bid Protests

-- A. The School Board shall follow the procedure specified in Florida Statutes, Section 120.57(3) and as the same may be amended from time to time for the resolution of bid protests. - B. The Purchasing Department shall provide notice of a decision or intended decision concerning a solicitation, contract award, or exceptional purchase by electronic posting.
+- V. Resolution of Competitive Solicitation or Contract Award Protests - A. The School Board shall follow the procedure specified in Florida Statutes, Section 120.57(3) and as the same may be amended from time to time for the resolution of protests arising from the competitive solicitation or contract award process. - B. The Purchasing Department shall provide notice of a decision or intended decision concerning a solicitation, contract award, or exceptional purchase by electronic posting.